buiapp/reaktiv/docs/why-reaktiv.md

 When building applications that manage state, developers often struggle with keeping derived data in sync with its sources. reaktiv solves this fundamental problem through automatic dependency tracking and fine-grained reactivity.

+## The Hidden Cost You Didn't Know You Were Paying

+Many developers don't realize they're already paying a cost when managing state manually:

+1. **Mental Overhead**: Constantly tracking what needs to update when something changes
+2. **Bug Potential**: Forgotten updates leading to inconsistent state
+3. **Refactoring Risk**: Adding new derived state requires updating many places
+4. **Testing Complexity**: More moving parts to test when state updates are manual

+reaktiv eliminates these hidden costs, allowing you to:

+- Declare relationships once
+- Let the system handle updates automatically
+- Focus on business logic rather than state synchronization
+- Build more reliable and maintainable applications

+Reactive programming isn't just another tool—it's a fundamental shift in how we think about state management that can dramatically simplify complex applications.

 ## The Pain Points reaktiv Solves

 ### 1. The Manual State Synchronization Problem